Skip to main content

 Exercise B

-Run the above command on your own project, and check the changes made to the test files.
+Run the recipe on your own project, and check the changes made to the test files.

 info